 A lot of people don’t initially think about this, but it can make a big difference to your success at studying.
 Do you prefer lots of group work or to study on your own?
 Do you prefer small classes or large anonymous lecture theatres?
 Universities emphasise independent thinking and research and usually offer the highest level of tertiary qualifications.

-Polytechnics or institutes of technology tend to have a more practical focus with more bridging and pre degree qualifications, but they do some degrees.
+Polytechnics or institutes of technology tend to have a more practical focus with more bridging and pre degree qualifications, but they do have some degrees.
 This means good staircasing options.

 There are also three state funded wānanga offering study with an emphasis on Māori tikanga (culture) and te reo Māori.

-Take advantage of options such as Open Days and information evenings to get a feel for the courses and environment.
+Take advantage of options such as Open Days and Information Evenings to get a feel for the courses and environment.